-ON THIS PAGE: You will learn about the different treatments doctors use for children with craniopharyngioma.
+ON THIS PAGE: You will learn about the different types of treatments doctors use for children with craniopharyngioma.
 Use the menu to see other pages.

-To take advantage of special expertise necessary to treat a brain tumor, children with brain tumors should be treated at a specialized pediatric center.
+To take advantage of the special expertise necessary to treat a brain tumor, children with a brain tumor should receive treatment at a specialized pediatric center.
 Doctors at these centers have extensive experience in treating children with brain tumors and have access to the latest technology.
 A doctor who specializes in treating children with a tumor is called a pediatric oncologist.
 A doctor who specializes in treating children with a brain tumor is called a pediatric neuro-oncologist.
 If a pediatric treatment center is not nearby, general cancer centers sometimes have pediatric specialists who are able to be part of your child’s care.

-In many cases, a team of doctors provides care to a child and the family; this is called a multidisciplinary team.
+In many cases, a team of doctors provides care to a child and their family.
+This is called a multidisciplinary team.
 Pediatric treatment centers often have extra support services for children and their families, such as child life specialists, nurse specialists, dietitians, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.

 Surgery is the most common treatment for craniopharyngioma.
-A neurosurgeon is a doctor who specializes in removing brain tumors.
+A neurosurgeon is a doctor who specializes in removing brain tumors, including craniopharyngioma.

 The goal of surgery is to confirm the diagnosis and remove as much tumor as possible.
 Complete removal of craniopharyngioma may also be called a complete resection.
-This is possible for about 70% to 85% of children.
+This is possible for about 70% to 85% of children diagnosed with craniopharyngioma.

 Possible side effects of surgery depend on the tumor’s location.
 Surgery may damage parts of the brain near the tumor, affecting hormone function, metabolism, vision, arm and leg movement, or consciousness.
 Sometimes, the tumor may have grown into major blood vessels or the optic chiasm, which is an area of the brain that controls vision.
 This can make it difficult to remove the tumor.
 Some tumors cannot be removed using surgery because of their location and can only have a small portion removed during a biopsy (see Diagnosis).
-These tumors are called inoperable, and the doctor will recommend treating the tumor in another way.
+In this situation, the tumor is considered inoperable, and the doctor will recommend treating the tumor another way.

 Before surgery, talk with your child’s health care team about the possible side effects from the recommended surgery.
 Learn more about the basics of surgery.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy tumor cells.
 A doctor who specializes in giving radiation therapy to treat a tumor is called a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
-Because radiation therapy can interfere with the growth and development of a child’s brain, advanced treatment planning techniques should be used to reduce the amount of radiation to the areas of the brain not affected by the tumor.
+Because radiation therapy can affect the growth and development of a child’s brain, advanced treatment planning techniques should be used.
+These techniques can help lessen the amount of radiation given to the areas of the brain not affected by the tumor.

 Radiosurgery is a way to deliver a single, high dose of radiation therapy to the tumor while sparing other areas of the brain.
 This technique requires a head frame so doctors know exactly where to deliver the radiation treatment.
 This type of radiation therapy is generally used for recurrent craniopharyngioma (see below).

 Short-term side effects from radiation therapy may include fatigue, mild skin reactions, and nausea.
-These side effects go away soon after treatment is finished.
+Most side effects go away soon after treatment is finished.
 More permanent side effects can include hair loss, learning difficulties, low hormone levels, weight gain, and memory problems.
-Talk with your doctor about possible short- and long-term effects of your child’s treatment plan.
+Talk with your child's doctor about the possible short- and long-term effects of your child’s treatment plan.

 Learn more about the basics of radiation therapy.

-Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families with other, non-medical needs.
-Any person, regardless of age or type of tumor, may receive palliative care.
-It works best when palliative care is started as early as needed in the treatment process.
-People often receive treatment for the tumor at the same time that they receive treatment to ease side effects.
-In fact, patients who receive both at the same time often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.
+Palliative care focuses on improving how your child feels during treatment by managing symptoms and supporting patients and their families with other, non-medical needs.
+Any person, regardless of age or type and stage of brain tumor, may receive this type of care.
+And it often works best when it is started right after diagnosis.
+People who receive palliative care along with treatment for the tumor often have less severe symptoms, better quality of life, and report that they are more satisfied with treatment.

-When the tumor cannot be seen on an MRI scan, this is called having “no evidence of disease” or NED.
+After treatment, when the tumor can no longer be seen on an MRI scan, this is called having “no evidence of disease” or NED.
 It may also be called a remission.
 A remission may be temporary or permanent.
 This uncertainty of whether the tumor will come back causes many patients and families to feel worried or anxious.
 While the chance of the tumor coming back may be low, it is important to talk with your child’s doctor about the possibility of the tumor returning.
 This is also called a recurrence.
 Understanding your child’s risk of recurrence and the treatment options may help you and your family feel more prepared if the tumor does return.
 Learn more about coping with the fear of recurrence.

 When a tumor recurs or worsens despite treatment, patients and their families often experience emotions such as disbelief or fear.
-Families are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
+You are encouraged to talk with the health care team about these feelings and ask about support services to help you cope.
 Learn more about dealing with a recurrence.

-Although treatment is successful for the vast majority of children with craniopharyngioma, sometimes it is not.
+Although treatment is successful for the majority of children with craniopharyngioma, sometimes it is not.
 If a child’s tumor cannot be cured or controlled, this is called an advanced or terminal tumor.
 This diagnosis is stressful, and advanced craniopharyngioma may be difficult to discuss.
-However, it is important to have open and honest conversations with your child’s doctor and health care team to express your family’s feelings, preferences, and concerns.
-The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families and is there to help.
+However, it is important to have open and honest conversations with your child’s health care team to express your family’s feelings, preferences, and concerns.
+The health care team has special skills, experience, and knowledge to support patients and their families and is there to help.

 The death of a child is an enormous tragedy, and families may need support to help them cope with the loss.
 Pediatric treatment centers often have professional staff and support groups to help with the process of grieving.
 Learn more on grieving the loss of a child.

 The next section in this guide is About Clinical Trials.
-It offers more information about research studies that are focused on finding better ways to care for people with a brain tumor.
-You may use the menu to choose a different section to read in this guide.
+It offers more information about research studies that are focused on finding better ways to care for children with a brain tumor.
+Use the menu to choose a different section to read in this guide.